cbachhuber/opencv-wiki/How_to_contribute.md

 Happy End
 ---------

-1. As soon as the reviewer is fine with the pull request and BuildBot likes your code, the special comment :+1: or :shipit: is put, which signals OpenCV maintainers that they can merge your pull request.
+1. As soon as the reviewer is fine with the pull request and BuildBot likes your code, the special approval comment :+1: or :shipit: is put, which signals OpenCV maintainers that they can merge your pull request.
 2. The last, but not least.
 Make sure you got credits.
 We try to memorize all the contributions and list major ones in the [[ChangeLog]] and release announcements, but we may forget to do that, unintentionally.
 Please, do not hesitate to remind us, and we will update opencv.org and the ChangeLog accordingly.

 FAQ